Dishwasher to Doctor

 As a result of his life experiences, Dr. Kelli is a steadfast advocate for serving communities in need especially immigrant and refugee communities.
 He is a co-founder of several non-profit organizations focused on edical education (Young Physician Initiative & You4Education), mentorship (U-Beyond) and healthcare outreach (You4Prevent).
 He is the co-founder and president of the Kurdish American Medical Association, an organization focused connecting Kurdish American doctors with medical and college students.
 Dr. Kelli volunteers his medical expertise at the Clarkston Community Health Center which provides free medical care to uninsured individuals in the community where he grew up.
 He was recently named chairman of the Service Committee at the World Chamber of Commerce.

 President Obama recently wrote of Dr. Kelli, "Your resilience and dedication reflect the best of the American spirit.
 Your experience offers a shining example of the American dream."

-His remarkable journey and work have been featured and shared over 50 national and international news outlets including CNN, Emory University magazine, Associated Press, TEDx, NPR, The Economist, The Guardian, VICE, The New Yorker, Atlanta Journal Constitution, Medpage Today, Guardian-US, International Organization for Migration , GPB, WABE, The Guardian US, AJC, Atlanta Magazine, NBC News, CBS, Channel 2, Channel 11alive, TONIC, Fox News, GSU TV, WABE-Closer Look, Creative Loafing, IJR, Emory News, American Heart Association, NPR/WABE, The Southerner, American College of Cardiology, Medpage News, GSU, NPR panel, Rudaw, Atlanta Journal Constitution (1, 2, 3, 4, 5), CNN, Deseret News, TRT-World, The American Immigrant, IRC, MDJ, 1H2L, Atlanta Intown, Emory Wheel, Voice of America, Daily Mail, Reuter, Huffington Post, The New York Times and more.
+His remarkable journey and work have been featured and shared over 50 national and international news outlets including CNN, Emory University magazine, Associated Press, TEDx, NPR, The Economist, The Guardian, VICE, The New Yorker, Voice of America, Atlanta Journal Constitution, Medpage Today, Guardian-US, International Organization for Migration , GPB, WABE, The Guardian US, AJC, Atlanta Magazine, NBC News, CBS, Channel 2, Channel 11alive, TONIC, Fox News, Al Hurra, GSU TV, WABE-Closer Look, Creative Loafing, IJR, Emory News, American Heart Association, NPR/WABE, The Southerner, American College of Cardiology, Medpage News, GSU, NPR panel, Rudaw, Blic newspaper, Folha De S Paulo, Atlanta Journal Constitution (1, 2, 3, 4, 5), CNN, Deseret News, TRT-World, The American Immigrant, Sagal Radio, IRC, MDJ, 1H2L, Atlanta Intown, Emory Wheel, VOA, Daily Mail, Reuter, Huffington Post, The New York Times and more.